 Wednesday, January 9, 2019

 We left Quito at 9am to head to Mashpi Lodge.
-The lodge is only about 70 miles away, but it takes 3.5 hours to get there, descending about 6,000’ and crossing the equator three times.
+The lodge is only about 70 miles away as the crow flies, but it takes 3.5 – 4.5 hours to traverse the 135 miles of winding road to get there, descending about 6,000’ and crossing the equator three times.
 Ecuador’s topography makes it difficult to get anywhere in a short time.

 On our way, we stopped at Tulipe Archaeological Site.
 This was the home of the Yumbo culture between 800 and 1660 AD.
 It’s speculated that they left the area after a major eruption of Pichincha Volcano in 1660.
 About 2,000 pyramids and mounts have been unearthed here.
 Surrounding roads show that they regularly traveled to the coast, probably trading with other people along the way.
 The roads were dug several feet into the ground, so that they were partly sheltered.

-The Yumbos built ceremonial pools that were located to allign with certain points in the sky.
+The Yumbos built ceremonial pools that were located to align with certain points in the sky.
 Several have been excavated at this site.

 Mashpi Lodge is a National Geographic Unique Lodge of the World, meaning that it is a boutique hotel in an extraordinary place with a demonstrated commitment to sustainability, authenticity and excellence.
 The lodge had to go through a rigorous evaluation process, and must be committed to protecting the cultural and natural heritage, embracing sustainable tourism practices.